 Q: I have another health condition as well – what should I do?

 A: If you have another health condition, it is advisable to speak to your GP and – of course – any advice received from your GP or other health professional should be heeded.
-This does not necessarily mean you cannot participate in the programme as we can take these other conditions into account.

 Q: I feel constantly tired.
 Is this normal?